 Consider Companies That Pay Your Tuition

 Part-time jobs can be one option to help you pay for college, but what if you can find a job that not only pays you a salary but also pays for tuition?
-There are some major companies that offer stipends or reimbursements toward college tuition or expenses like books.
+There are some major companies that offer stipends or reimbursements toward college tuition or expenses like books, even for part-time employees.

 But before you apply, make sure you fully understand the terms of tuition reimbursement.
-Some companies may have tuition caps.
-It’s also important to consider how you might balance studying and working full or part-time.
+Some companies may have tuition caps and/or require you to work a certain number of months before the benefit kicks in.
+It’s also important to consider how you might balance studying and working full- or part-time.
 Talking to employees who have done it, or seeking out stories on social media, may help you get a better sense of how the program works and whether it makes sense for your life.

-If you’re looking for a job, consider asking recruiters or the HR department if they offer tuition assistance.
+If you’re looking for a job that will help you pay for college and are not yet enrolled in school, consider asking recruiters or the HR department if they offer tuition assistance.
 They may be able to pay for certain coursework if it’s relevant to your career path or may have a less-publicized educational benefit to offer employees.
 Because employers are fighting for talent, it may be that they may add additional benefits to attract potential hires.

 Here are a few national companies that have well-publicized tuition reimbursement policies: